What is a performance review for employees?

 Performance review examples: phrases and questions

 Whichever performance review model you’re working within, providing feedback with clear, positive language is the key to keeping the review goal-focused and productive.
-Writing performance reviews requires managers and other raters to be specific with their feedback, stay constructive, and provide solutions to help the employee grow.
+Writing performance reviews requires managers and other raters to be specific with their feedback, stay constructive, and provide solutions needed to help the employee grow.

-Your criteria will vary depending on the size, scope, and culture of your organisation.
+You’ll find criteria will vary depending on the size, scope, and culture of your organisation.
 However, there are a few elements that come up for almost all companies.
 Here are a few sample areas of focus to get you started with planning your employee evaluation criteria:

 - Sets challenging goals for him/herself